AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-users-bulk-editing-clears-resource-pools.md

 ---
-title: "Users: Bulk editing users removes resource pools and direct reports"
+title: 'Users: Bulk editing users removes resource pools and direct reports'
-description: "When a user is bulk editing users, clicks into the Resource Pools field, and does not enter a value, Resource Pools for all the edited users are removed.
-Bulk editing may also remove direct reports from the edited users."
+description: When a user is bulk editing users, clicks into the Resource Pools field, and does not enter a value, Resource Pools for all the edited users are removed.
+Bulk editing may also remove direct reports from the edited users.
 hidefromtoc: yes
 feature: People Teams and Groups
+exl-id: 838b142d-9245-465d-a22c-883641215ef7
 ---
 # Users: Bulk editing users removes resource pools and direct reports

 >[!NOTE]